In addition to standard COVID-19 prevention recommendations, health care and home care workers should take the following precautions:

 - Do not touch your eyes, nose or mouth.

 - Do not reuse face masks and gloves.
+They are all one-time use.

 - When removing the personal protective equipment, remove and dispose of the gloves.
 Immediately clean your hands with soap and water or alcohol-based hand sanitizer.
 Then, remove and dispose of the face mask, and immediately clean your hands again with soap and water or alcohol-based hand sanitizer.